patricktalmadge/bootstrapper/CONTRIBUTING.md

 clearly and calmly.
 If, after doing so, the feedback is judged to still apply, you must either apply the feedback or withdraw your contribution.

+The following aren't all necessarily hard and fast rules, but following these guidelines will certainly be helpful.

+* Follow PSR-2 for your code.
+The quick rundown - use `camelCase` for your method names, `UpperCamelCase` for your class names, indent with 4 spaces.
+  Most editors have some way of reformatting your code to follow these rules.
+* Most public methods should be chainable (ie, return `$this`)
+* New public method names should be chosen to be, for want of a better phrase, "human speakable".
+Most people will be using Bootstrapper just in their views, and should be able to read off a chained method call to someone with them knowing exactly what the result will be.
+* Methods should try to be no longer than 30 lines.
+This is usually enough to fit into the most people's editor window, and means that anyone can skim read the method and know what it does.fggGFGF

 Documentation Contributions
 ---------------------------